-3.4 Moderation of marks and adjudication
+3.5 Moderation of marks and adjudication

 Where the two assessors have been unable to agree, or where their marks diverge by 8 or more points, they will be asked to submit separate reports.
-In such cases, normally the External Examiner, will be asked to adjudicate.
-The mark allotted by the adjudicator will be regarded as the agreed mark, subject to the approval of the Examiners' Meeting.
-This will normally be expected to fall within the boundaries of the original two assessors' marks.
+In such cases, the External Examiner will normally be asked to give their view, which will be subject to the approval of the Examiners'

+Meeting.
+The proposed mark will normally be expected to fall within the boundaries of the original two assessors' marks.